Get On A Flight

 WELCOME HOME CELEBRATION

-Our Welcome Home will have an impact on the veterans in several ways.
-For example, our welcome home celebration is only as successful as the community who comes out and cheers on these heroes of our past.
-For World War II veterans, one last hoorah!
-For the Korean War veterans, a chance to recognize the “Forgotten War” heroes and show them the love they deserve.
-And at last, and certainly not least, our Vietnam Veterans.
-The welcome home for them is really their first time that they are celebrated for their sacrifice when so many in our nation turned their backs on them.
+Our Welcome Home will have an impact on the Veterans in several way.
+For World War II Veterans, it’s one last hoorah!
+For the Korean War Veterans, it’s a chance to recognize the “Forgotten War” Veterans and show them the love they deserve.
+For our Vietnam Veterans, the welcome home for them is really the first time they are recognized for their service and sacrifices, when so many in our nation turned their backs on them.